Ballard Terminal Railroad: Routes

-The Ballard Terminal Railroad operates three rail lines in the greater Seattle area.
+The Ballard Terminal Railroad operates has operated three rail lines in the greater Seattle area, now only two.

 Ballard Terminal

 Ballard Terminal Railroad train operating immediately north of the grounds of the Hiram M. Chittenden Locks.

 The Ballard Terminal Railroad spur begins at its connection to the BNSF mainline at the Shilshole yard just north of NW 68th Street.
 The line follows a route along Seaview Avenue NW toward Shilshole Ave NW which the line parallels until NW 45th Street.
 The line follows NW 45th Street until Leary Way NW, which the line then parallels, passing the Bright Street Yard, then reaching its terminus at NW 40th Street and 6th Avenue NW near the border between the Ballard and Fremont neighborhoods.
 This route runs parallel to and has multiple crossings with the Burke–Gilman Trail.
 The Ballard Terminal Railroad owns its tracks outright, but has a 30-year lease on the land underneath, which belongs to the city of Seattle.
 Most of the railroad was originally part of the Great Northern Railway's main line, moved to the west when the Lake Washington Ship Canal was built.
 In October 2023, a short stretch of the tracks was paved over, just east of the Ballard Bridge at the intersection of Shilshole Avenue NW and NW 45th Street, thereby cutting the spur in two.
 Operations continue west of the bridge.